ConacBreslin/CBBridge/README.md

 - provide an online discussion forum for bridge problems,
 - ilnk to exisiting online bridge platforms like BridgeBAseOnline and RealBridge
 - provide interactive bridge hands and quizzes.
-- revisit the responsiveness of the class and play timetables as some users did not immediately realise that the tables were swipeable.
-- further customise the navbar with green brackgound and silver text to blend in more with the site.
+- further customise the navbar with green brackgound and silver text to blend in more with the site (this was not achieved on this release due to difficulties styling the hamburger icon svg).
 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)